 Erie Insurance offers a coverage endorsement called Auto Security, and you can add it to your ERIE auto policy for a nominal increase in premium.
 If you’ve owned your car less than two years and it gets totaled, ERIE will reimburse you the cost to replace it with the newest model year (minus your deductible).

 And if your new car is in an accident but it’s not a total loss, ERIE will pay to repair the vehicle without a deduction for depreciation.
 That’s good news for your wallet.

 Older cars are covered too

 The endorsement from ERIE isn’t just for brand-new cars.
-Here’s another reason to add it to your policy: if you’ve had your car longer than two years, ERIE will pay the cost to replace it with a model that’s two years newer.
+Here’s another reason to add it to your policy: if you’ve owned your car longer than two years, ERIE will pay the cost to replace it with a model that’s two years newer.
 That means the coverage is good to have no matter what the age of your vehicle.

 So don’t let worries over a possible accident ruin your new- (or used) car moments.
-Drive the car you love and rest easy knowing you’re a step ahead of depreciation with New Auto Security from ERIE.
+Drive the car you love and rest easy knowing you’re a step ahead of depreciation with Auto Security from ERIE.
 Talk to a local Erie Insurance agent today who can explain the details and give you a quote.